QuantEcon/lecture-python-intro/lectures/business_cycle.md

 In our {ref}`previous discussion<gdp_growth>`, we found that developed economies have had relatively synchronized periods of recession.

-At the same time, this synchronization does not appear in Argentina until the 2000s.
+At the same time, this synchronization did not appear in Argentina until the 2000s.

 Let's examine this trend further.

-With slight modifications, we can use our previous function to draw a plot that includes many countries
+With slight modifications, we can use our previous function to draw a plot that includes multiple countries

 ```{code-cell} ipython3
 ---